Storytelling With Data: How to Analyze Data & Communicate SEO Insights

 We all know that keyword research is tedious and time-consuming, but I can't stress enough how important it is to have a bulletproof keyword before you start analyzing it.
 Because this data is the backbone of your story, it needs to be put to the test.

 Check every single keyword to make sure it is applicable to the topic.
 Remove branded searches, spelling mistakes, and navigational queries.
 Arrange your keywords in thematically relevant categories.
 The time you spend honing a keyword set in advance can save you hours of frustrating post-hoc cleanup.
-Software like Conductor Searchlight can help enormously when it comes to high-quality keyword research.
+Software like Conductor can help enormously when it comes to high-quality keyword research.

 To bring these ideas to life, I researched about 1,200 keywords relating to business and leisure travel and conducted a sampling analysis for each story below.